 There’s not a ton of broad search strings that you can use for finding websites that link out to sites that have donated.
 That’s because the websites that tend to do this all seem to word their pages differently.

-But I’ll show you a couple of search strings that I’ve used, as well as some other tips for finding the best donation pages.
+But we’ll show you a couple of search strings that we’ve used, as well as some other tips for finding the best donation pages.

-The first one I’ve had success with gets straight to the point.
+The first one we’ve had success with gets straight to the point.

 “Donation list” + “contributors”